arnediehm/Webcam-Motion-Detection-and-Recording/README.md

 - The program will open a window displaying your webcam feed with motion detection and recording capabilities.
 - Press 'q' or 'ESC' to exit the program.

+Please be aware that if the program is unexpectedly or improperly terminated during recording, it may result in video file corruption.
+To prevent any potential issues caused by abrupt terminations, it's advisable to exit the program by pressing 'q' or 'ESC'.

 ## Configuration Options

 The code is highly configurable, allowing you to adapt it to your specific needs: